-Evans Jr., Doyle J. Bacterial Enteropathogens Laboratory, Veterans Affairs Medical Center, Houston, Texas.
+Evans, Doyle J., Jr. Bacterial Enteropathogens Laboratory, Veterans Affairs Medical Center, Houston, Texas.

-A genus of gram-negative, nonmotile bacteria whose members ferment lactose, do not decarboxylate ornithine or form hydrogen sulfide, and often produce large mucoid colonies and gas from glucose.
-Characteristic large mucoid colonies are due to production of a large amount of capsular material.
+A genus of Gram-negative, nonmotile, rod-shaped bacteria.
+Members of the genus Klebsiella (see illustration) are common bacterial organisms, but some have pathogenic significance.
+In general, Klebsiella bacteria ferment lactose, do not decarboxylate ornithine nor form hydrogen sulfide, and often produce large mucoid colonies and gas from glucose.
+Characteristic large mucoid colonies are the result of production of a large amount of capsular material.
 Some isolates, particularly those from urinary tract infections, produce a slow-acting urease enzyme.
 Species of Klebsiella are commonly found in soil and water, on plants, and in animals and humans.
 Harmless strains of Klebsiella are beneficial because they fix nitrogen in soil.
-Pathogenic species include K. pneumoniae, K. rhinoscleromatis, and K. ozaenae, also known as K. pneumoniae subspecies pneumoniae, rhinoscleromatis, and ozaenae.
-Species and strains can be differentiated by biochemical reactions and typed by bacteriocin susceptibility and serologically by antigen.
+Pathogenic species include K. pneumoniae, K. oxytoca, and K. granulomatis (formerly termed Calymmatobacterium granulomatis).
+In addition, there are three significant subspecies of K. pneumoniae—specifically, K. p. pneumoniae, K. p. ozaenae, and K. p. rhinoscleromatis.
+Klebsiella bacteria are Gram-negative-staining organisms, and species and strains can be differentiated by biochemical reactions.
+See also: Bacteria; Bacteriology; Medical bacteriology; Nitrogen fixation; Pathogen; Staining

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.